Jordan is the total package of what you could want from a lawyer: judgment, expertise, toughness, and business savvy. — Chambers USA Client Quote

 (N.D.
 Cal.)
 Co-led the team that obtained a complete defense verdict on behalf of JDS Uniphase Corp. and its former executives in a securities class action seeking $20 billion for alleged securities fraud and illegal insider trading in the largest securities class action jury trial in history.

 (D. Colo.; 10th Cir.)
 Represented Level 3 and its executives and directors in a securities class action arising out of its acquisition of another company.
 Won a motion to dismiss.
 The Tenth Circuit Court of Appeals affirmed the dismissal.

 (N.D.
 Cal.)
 Represents the board of directors of Oracle in a shareholder derivative action that followed on the heels of a federal securities class action pending in the same court related to the company’s Cloud business.
 Also represented Oracle in multiple shareholder derivative litigations after it announced a $199.5 million settlement of a qui tam action.
 Guided all matters to a single mediation, which resulted in a favorable global settlement.

 (N.D.
 Cal.)
-Represented Restoration Hardware and its officers in defense of claims that they hyped the launch of a new product line.
+Represented RH and its officers in defense of claims that they hyped the launch of a new product line.
 Negotiated a favorable settlement of the case.

 (N.D.
 Cal.)
 Represented Solazyme and its executives and directors in a securities class action that challenged the accuracy of statements relating to the company’s launch of a new production facility overseas.
 Won a motion to dismiss with prejudice.